botradingblog1/android-secure-preferences-lib-1/README.md

 # Android library for storing preferences securely (Java)

-## NOTE: Use at your own risk.
-The library has not been production tested

 ## Overview
 The purpose or this project is to show how preferences can be stored securely in your app.
 For example, sometimes it is necessary to store sensitive user information persistently in your app (e.g. a user's DOB or ddress).